Try before you buy and learning the basics

 - Secure footwear that provides protection (i.e. no flip flops or bare feet)

-- Multiple warm layers (number of course depends on weather).
+- Multiple warm layers (depending on weather).
 When layering clothing, man-made fibres are best – no denim or cotton.

 - Towel and change of clothes